kevinmy35/starter-hugo-academic-2/content/home/experience.md

     location: Toulouse
     date_start: '2020-06'
     date_end: '2020-08'
-    description: Development under MATLAB of a program for calculating electromagnetic fields around a rectangular opening supplied by a guide rectangular wave
+    description: Development under MATLAB of a program for calculating electromagnetic fields around a rectangular opening supplied by a guide rectangular wave.

 design:
   columns: '2'